Seore287/P3D-Coursework/Game Design Document.md

 ## Game Overview
 ### Concept
-The game combines fast-paced action adevnture gameplay with an emotionally exapnsive open-world realms, unlock abilities, solve quests and combat dynamic enemies as they uncover various secrets.
+The game combines fast-paced action adevnture gameplay with an emotionally expansive open-world realms, unlock abilities, solve quests and combat dynamic enemies as they uncover various secrets.

 ### ​Genre/Theme
 This is a 3D RPG action-adventure game that also features some quest system, exploration and magical elements.